Catherine Howard: Miniatures

-Two portrait miniatures by Hans Holbein the Younger, one in the Royal Collection and another in the Buccleuch Collection, may be the only surviving depictions of Catherine painted from life (in the case of the Royal Collection version at Windsor).
-The historian David Starkey dated it (from details of her dress and the technique of the miniature) to the short period when Catherine was queen.
-In it, she wears a pendant jewel that is similar to that shown in Holbein's portrait of Jane Seymour at the Kunsthistorisches Museum, Vienna, and identical to that shown in the portrait of Henry VIII's third queen, in the Mauritshuis, The Hague.
+Two portrait miniatures by Hans Holbein the Younger, one in the Royal Collection and another in the Buccleuch Collection, have been traditionally considered to be contemporary portraits of the ill fated queen.
+The Royal Collection version at Windsor Castle, if confirmed to be her depiction, would be the only surviving painting from life and roughly dated to the time of her queenship.
+The historian David Starkey has confirmed a date of roughly 1540, based on the details of her dress and the technique of the miniature.
+She is wearing a pendant jewel that is similar to that shown in Holbein's portrait of Jane Seymour at the Kunsthistorisches Museum, Vienna.
+It is also identical to that worn in two other portraits of Henry VIII's Queens, one being the Hastings portrait of Queen Catherine Parr and the other being a Workshop of Hans Holbein portrait of Queen Jane Seymour.

-Her necklace of pearls and rubies set in gold closely resembles those seen in portraits of Henry VIII's other wives, including Jane Seymour (Kunsthistorisches Museum) and is identical to that of Catherine Parr in the Hastings portrait.
-The necklace and pendant may have been given to Catherine by Henry VIII on their marriage in 1540, and she is the only queen to fit the dating whose appearance is not already known.
-For female sitters, duplicate versions of miniatures only exist for queens at this period.
-There are no other plausible likenesses of her to compare to.
+If this identification is correct, then the necklace and pendant may have been given to Catherine by Henry VIII on their marriage in 1540.
+To further bolster that these portraits are of a Tudor queen, and potentially Catherine Howard, it is also by the fact that, for female sitters, duplicate versions of miniatures do not generally exist, with the exception of royalty.
+Unfortunately, there are no confirmed likenesses of her to compare these portraits with.
 Both versions have long been documented as of Catherine Howard, since 1736 for the Buccleuch version and 1739 (or at least the 1840s) for the Windsor version.